-Current per 24 April 2020
+Current as of 30 April 2020

 Government Intervention Schemes

 Countries around the globe are facing unprecedented and rapid change due to the COVID-19 pandemic.
 This guide provides a summary of key government intervention around the globe in relation to: EU State Aid Approvals (for EMEA region), foreign investment restrictions, debt, equity and taxation.